ferjosegonza/OracleJavaExchangeCalculator/README.md

 Overall, this project demonstrates how to use the HttpClient class to send API requests and parse the response using Gson.
 It also shows how to use records, a new feature in Java 14, to simplify the creation of immutable classes.

 <b>Feel free to: </b>
-✍️ Write me to ask or suggest anything to: fer.jose.gonza@gmail.com d 💾 Download it, play with it, break it
+<br>✍️ Write me to ask or suggest anything to: fer.jose.gonza@gmail.com
+<br>💾 Download it, play with it, break it